AdaptSim: Task-Driven Simulation Adaptation for Sim-to-Real Transfer: Experiments

-To answer Q1, we perform experiments for all baselines adapting to different WD (Within-Domain) and OOD simulated environments and also real environments.
+\paragraph{Sim-to-Sim Adaptation.} We perform experiments for all baselines adapting to different WD (Within-Domain) and OOD simulated environments.
 WD environments are generated by sampling all simulation parameters within $\Omega$ of each task, and OOD environments are generated by sampling some parameters outside $\Omega$ (see Appendix~\ref{app:experiment} for details).
-Table~\ref{tab:sim-results} shows the adaptation results in the \emph{simulated} target environments in the three tasks.
+Table~\ref{tab:sim-results} shows the adaptation results in the target environments in the three tasks.
 While Sys-ID baselines achieve high reward in WD environments, AdaptSim outperforms Sys-ID baselines in almost all OOD environments.

-Next, Fig.~\ref{fig:combined-real-results} shows the average reward achieved at each adaptation iteration in different \emph{real} environments in the pushing and scooping tasks.
+\paragraph{Sim-to-Real Adaptation.} Next we perform experiments for adapting to real environments.
+Fig.~\ref{fig:combined-real-results} shows the average reward achieved at each adaptation iteration in the pushing and scooping tasks.
 Generally the performance gap between AdaptSim and Sys-ID baselines is larger in reality, with AdaptSim achieving better performance.
 In the scooping task, for example, AdaptSim is able to train a task policy for sliced cucumbers with decent performance (60\% success rate); the pieces are very thin and difficult to scoop under (Fig.~\ref{fig:scoop-sample}).
 Other baselines fail to scoop up the pieces.

-We also notice that using high-reward states as the trajectory observation tends to work better than using all states for Sys-ID baselines in the double pendulum and pushing tasks.
-This is expected as Sys-ID should now better capture task-relevant dynamics of the environment.
-However, there is no significant performance difference between AdaptSim and AdaptSim-State --- AdaptSim can automatically extract useful features from raw trajectories without requiring additional information.